dj-urg/AI-Dialogue-Insight-Extension/README.md

 - **Minimal permissions**: Only requests `activeTab` and `tabs` permissions
 - **Open source**: All code is available for inspection and audit
 - **No obfuscation**: Plain JavaScript with clear comments
+- **Active Fetch**: The extension may perform background fetches to the AI provider's API (e.g., ChatGPT, Claude) on your behalf to retrieve the full history of the current conversation.
+This is necessary to ensure complete data export and is only triggered by your actions.

 ## Troubleshooting